World Championship Wrestling: 1998 to 2001: Leadership changes; collapse and eventual demise

-Bischoff removed from power; Vince Russo and Ed Ferrera arrive
+Bischoff removed from power; Vince Russo and Ed Ferrara arrive

 By September 1999, the rapidly declining ratings of Nitro (now half that of Raw), drastic dropoff in revenue, (Note: Having made $55,000,000 in profits in 1998, by the final quarter of 1999 it was apparent to both Bischoff and Time Warner management that WCW would lose at least $5,000,000 that year.) and the increasing antagonism between Eric Bischoff and Time Warner executives prompted the head of Turner Sports, Harvey Schiller, to relieve Bischoff of his position.
-Almost immediately Schiller found a duo to replace Bischoff: former head writers for Raw Vince Russo and Ed Ferrera.
-Russo had just weeks prior walked off the job at the WWF after a dispute with Vince McMahon over work hours, and Ed Ferrera soon followed.
-Russo and Ferrera were heralded at the time as the main drivers in the turnaround at WWF over the previous two years with their writing philosophy of "Crash TV", a presentation style that emphasized Soap opera style storylines, lengthier non-wrestling segments, frequent heel/face turns, an increased amount of female representation on the show, expanded storyline depth, frequent title changes, and a greater focus on developing mid-card talent.
+Almost immediately Schiller found a duo to replace Bischoff: former head writers for Raw Vince Russo and Ed Ferrara.
+Russo had just weeks prior walked off the job at the WWF after a dispute with Vince McMahon over work hours, and Ed Ferrara soon followed.
+Russo and Ferrara were heralded at the time as the main drivers in the turnaround at WWF over the previous two years with their writing philosophy of "Crash TV", a presentation style that emphasized Soap opera style storylines, lengthier non-wrestling segments, frequent heel/face turns, an increased amount of female representation on the show, expanded storyline depth, frequent title changes, and a greater focus on developing mid-card talent.

-The tenure of Russo and Ferrera at the creative helm of WCW was short-lived; by March 2000 the pair had been suspended from their positions as their provocative and edgy angles caused constant protest from AOL Time Warner executives.
+The tenure of Russo and Ferrara at the creative helm of WCW was short-lived as Vince Russo went home following the January 10, 2000 Nitro after Brad Siegal informed him that they wanted to move to a booking committee.
+Russo, due to the terms in his contract, refused and went home with pay.
+Ferrara stayed on as a writer with the new booking committee headed by Kevin Sullivan.
 AOL and Time Warner had merged in January 2000 and, according to Bischoff and Russo, headquarters′ eagerness to tone down WCW had only grown more intense because of this.

 Mounting frustrations amongst the talent resulted in many leaving WCW for the WWF; The Giant and Chris Jericho were the first major talent to "jump" to the WWF in 1999, but they were soon followed by many others.
-Chris Benoit (WCW World Heavyweight Champion at the time), Dean Malenko, Eddie Guerrero and Perry Saturn, who performed together on WCW television as "The Revolution", all collectively walked out of WCW and over to the WWF in January 2000, an incident which resulted in a number of firings amongst WCW management.
+Chris Benoit (WCW World Heavyweight Champion at the time), Dean Malenko, Eddie Guerrero and Perry Saturn, who performed together on WCW television as "The Revolution", all collectively walked out of WCW and over to the WWF in January 2000 due to Vince Russo losing power back to Kevin Sullivan and a booking committee, an incident which resulted in a number of firings amongst WCW management.
 With shakeups to WCW management becoming more and more frequent, the WCW talent began to lose any sense of leadership or direction, which in turn caused them to form bickering political cliques amongst themselves.